A healthier semi-classical dynamics

-gives as required, where from now on we drop the subscript from $\sigma_{pp}\in \mathbb{R}$ for convenience.
-Having idenitified $H_I$, $H_C$ and a valid $\sigma$ given these, we can substitute these into Equations \eqref{eq: vecC_ham} and \eqref{eq: vecQ_ham} to find the following dynamics:
+gives as required for complete positivity, where from now on we drop the subscript from $\sigma_{pp}\in \mathbb{R}$ for convenience.
+Having idenitified $H$ and a valid $\sigma$ given this, we can substitute these into Equations \eqref{eq: vecC_ham} and \eqref{eq: vecQ_ham} to find the following dynamics:

 and